ClayAucoin/codex-lv2-may-2025/guides/week5-event-driven-apps/README.md

 Welcome to Week 5!
 This week focuses on **event-driven programming** using Code.org's self-paced course.
 You'll learn how to build interactive applications that respond to user input, handle events, and create engaging user experiences.

 **Note**: We'll be using Lessons from Code.org's self-paced course on event-driven programming.
-You may also wish to review additional lessons and videos from the [CS Discoveries 2025 curriculum](https://studio.code.org/courses/csd-2025/units/5) as supplementary resources.
+You may also wish to review additional lessons and videos from [Event-Driven Programming in App Lab](https://studio.code.org/courses/csp5-virtual/units/1) as supplementary resources.

 ---